MaestSi/ONTrack2/README.md

 --blast_db                                                            path to Blast-indexed database for Blasting consensus sequences
 ```

+For running the analysis straight after live base-calling and demultiplexing in interactive mode, the helper script **Run_ONTrack2.R** is also available, which will perform concatenation of fastq files for each barcode, and run ONTrack2 pipeline on each file exploting Docker profile.
+The script should be executed with Rscript.

 ## Citation

 This pipeline was designed and implemented by Prof. Massimo Delledonne and Simone Maestri.